jerboa88/astro-snapshot/README.md

 ### Manual

+> [!TIP]
+> When installing from GitHub, your package manager may not run the `prepare` script that builds the package.
+If you run into issues, add `astro-snapshot` to your package maanger's allow list.

 First, install the `astro-snapshot` package using your preferred package manager.

 <!-- Uncomment this section when the package is published to NPM and JSR -->